-With a family of four and a high-deductible health plan (HDHP), I had the opportunity to contribute up to $6,900 to my health savings account (HSA) in 2018.
-Ten months into the year, I've already reached that limit.
+With a family of four and a high-deductible health plan (HDHP), I had the opportunity to contribute up to $6,900 to my health savings account (HSA).
+A little more than 10 months into the year, I've already reached that limit.

 If you were to split up the $6,900 annual contribution limit into monthly savings goals, you'd need to set aside $575 every month.
 That's a lot of money, especially if you have other important financial obligations to meet.
 But there are a few reasons why I've made it a priority this year.

 HSAs are a great way to save for future medical expenses, and based on my family's history with healthcare, we've decided to take advantage of the tax benefits HSAs offer.